-Description of asset Valuation Hierarchy Basis of Valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Pooled UK property unit trusts Level 3 Most recent published NAV updated for cashflow transactions to the end of the accounting period NAV published, cashflow transations, i.e. distributions or capital calls Valuations could be affected by material events between the date of the financial statements fund's own reporting date, and by differences between audited accounts.
+Description of asset Basis of Valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Pooled UK property unit trusts Level 3 Most recent published NAV updated for cashflow transactions to the end of the accounting period NAV published, cashflow transations, i.e. distributions or capital calls Valuations could be affected by material events between the date of the financial statements fund's own reporting date, and by differences between audited and unaudited accounts.
 Valuations of underlying property assets.

-Description of asset Valuation Hierarchy Basis of Valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Private Equity Level 3 Most recent valuations updated for cashflow transactions and foreign exchange movements to the end of the accounting period.
-The Market approach may be used in some circumstance s for the valuation of underlying assets by the fund manager.
-Cashflow transations, i.e. distributions or capital calls, foreign exchange movements.
-Audited financial statements for underlying assets, which may include market approach valuations: taking into account actual observed transations for the underlying assets or similar assets to help value the assets of each partnership.
-Valuations could be affected by material events
+Description of asset Hierarchy Basis of Valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Private Equity Level 3 Most recent valuations updated for cashflow transactions and foreign exchange movements to the end of the accounting period.
+The Market approach may be used in some circumstance s for the valuation of underlying assets by the fund manager. approach Valuations could be affected by material events between the date of the financial statements provided and the pension fund's own reporting date, and by differences between audited and unaudited accounts